Angelo2384/Angelo2384.github.io/README.md

 ---

 ## 🎯 Objective
 Third-year Diploma in IT Applications student with strong foundation in software development, web technologies, and problem-solving.
-Passionate about building innovative, user-centered solutions.
+I am passionate about building innovative, user-centered solutions and continuously expanding my technical skillset.

 ---